Don’t open the champagne bottles yet.

 Nationally, unemployment came in at 10 percent in November.
 California hasn’t released its November data yet, but its jobless rate in October was 12.5 percent.

 No corner of the Nevada economy has remained untouched in the recession, with every major employment category losing positions.
-But hospitality and construction, as the state's two biggest employers, have taken the hardest hit, particularly in Las Vegas.
+But hospitality and construction, as the state’s two biggest employers, have taken the hardest hit, particularly in Las Vegas.
 The local market has lost 10 percent of its jobs base, shedding 93,600 positions out of 936,700 since peak employment in May 2007.
 Of those lost jobs, 37,500 were in construction and 29,900 were in leisure and hospitality.
-That means well more than two-thirds of the jobs that disappeared locally were in those two sectors, though hospitality and construction made up around 40 percent of the local economy.
+That means well over two-thirds of the jobs that disappeared locally were in those two sectors, though hospitality and construction made up around 40 percent of the local economy.

 The falloff in leisure and hospitality employment came amid a wave of major resort openings, including Encore, the Palazzo, Aliante Station and M Resort.
 It’s taken big discounts to fill many of the rooms at those properties, Gordon said, but the pullback in resort jobs would have been far worse had the hotel-casinos not opened.